 Opening to mark the 150th anniversary of the ratification of the Fourteenth Amendment, the exhibition is organized chronologically from the end of the Civil War to the end of World War I and highlights the central role played by African Americans in advocating for their rights.
 It also examines the depth and breadth of opposition to black advancement.
 Art, artifacts, photographs, and media will help visitors explore these transformative decades in American history, and understand their continuing relevance today.
 Curated by Marci Reaven, vice president of history exhibitions, and Lily Wong, assistant curator.

-Lead support for Black Citizenship in the Age of Jim Crow provided by the National Endowment for the Humanities: Exploring the human endeavor.
+Lead support for Black Citizenship in the Age of Jim Crow provided by National Endowment for the Humanities: Exploring the human endeavor.
+Major support provided by the Ford Foundation, the New York City Department of Cultural Affairs in partnership with the City Council, Crystal McCrary and Raymond J. McGuire, and Agnes Gund.